sroeschus/sroeschus.github.io/content/posts/ksm_smart_scan/index.md

 to be analyzed is generally reduced.

-Not all workloads have this behavior, but it can be observed for a lot of workloads and especially the workloads that have a bigger working set.
+Not all workloads have this behavior, but it can be observed for a lot of workloads and especially workloads that have a bigger working set.

 What does this mean for KSM?
 It implies that when an application or an application suite is started, it has its advantages to scan more aggresively.